Grzegorz Sochacki

 PhD Project

-Greg’s PhD project is being carried out in collaboration with Beko, and with primary supervision by Dr Fumiya Iida.
+Greg’s PhD project was completed in collaboration with Beko, and with primary supervision by Dr Fumiya Iida.